-The optimal map $h_{\rm ad, M}$ is the {\it first order hedge against model risk} in the following sense.
-The zero-cost buy-and-hold strategy consisting in holding $h_{\rm ad, M}$ shares of underlying asset at time $1$ induces the smallest first order correction for the distributionally robust criterion.
+$\bullet$ The optimal map $h_{\rm ad, M}$ is the {\it first-order hedge against model risk} in the following sense: the zero-cost buy-and-hold strategy consisting of holding $h_{\rm ad, M}$ shares of the underlying asset at time $1$ induces the smallest first-order correction for the distributionally robust criterion.